The Architecture of Attention: A Cynologist’s Guide to Motivational Salience in the Canine Mind

 We have established the neurological machinery and the cognitive-ethological filters that shape a dog’s attention.
 Now, we can assemble these pieces into a new, practical framework for understanding what happens in those critical moments of disengagement.
 It is time to formally discard the word “distraction” and replace it with a more precise and functional concept: the Salience Differential.

 The Salience Differential is not a thing, but a dynamic relationship.
-It is the real-time, neurological calculation that weighs the motivational value of all competing stimuli and determines a behavioral outcome.
-When your dog "gets distracted," what has actually happened is that the salience value of an environmental stimulus has exceeded the salience value of engaging with you.
+It is the real-time calculation that weighs the motivational value of competing stimuli and contributes to a behavioral outcome.
+When your dog “gets distracted,” what has actually happened is that the salience value of an environmental stimulus has exceeded the salience value of engaging with you.

 We can conceptualize this as a simple, albeit metaphorical, equation: